Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Recasting the diagrammatic Bott--Samelson generators in the quiver Hecke algebra

-The permutation $ w^ {\SSTP_\emp}_{\SSTP_\al^\flat}$ is fully-commutative and so we are free to define the {\sf KLR-spot} to be the element which is independent of the choice of reduced expression.
 We wish to inductively pass between the paths $\SSTP_{\al }^\flat $ and $\SSTP_{\emp }$ { by means of a visual timeline (pictured in \cref{pathbendingdot}).
 This allows us to factorise} the KLR-spots and to simplify our proofs later on.
 To this end we define

 for $0\leq q \leq b_\al$ and we notice that $\Spotzero= \SSTP_{{\al}} ^\flat $ and $ \Spotb= \SSTP_{{\emp}} $.
 We define $ {\sf spot}_{ {{\al}} } ^\emp (q)$ to be the element $ {\sf spot}_{ {{\al}} } ^\emp (q)= \psi ^{\Spotqplus }_{\Spotq} $ for $0\leq q <\exx$ and we factorise $ {\sf spot}_{\al}^{\emp} $ as follows